If you are interested in an internship, please read all of the below information very carefully before contacting us. Thanks.

 The Small Print:

 School year and summer positions are available.
-Internships usually run in typical semester blocks (September through December, January through May, June through August), though dates are somewhat flexible.
+Internships usually run in typical college semester blocks (September through December, January through May, June through August), though dates are somewhat flexible.
 We accept applications on a rolling basis until internship slots are filled; please contact us if you have questions about the timing of your application.
 Our selection process includes review of application materials, reference checks, and interviews (phone interviews may be arranged but in-person is much preferred).

 All internships require a minimum of 20 hours per week time commitment (in addition to weekend and evening hours during productions) and are unpaid.
 We are happy to consider interns from places other than New York City who are willing and able to conquer the logistical details of getting here and staying here.
 We are unfortunately not equipped to help our interns with any of the difficult aspects of moving to New York.
 Interns are required to find their own housing (which in New York is no small feat), and be able to support themselves during their stay.
 These details must be arranged, or clearly in the process of being arranged, before we accept any intern.